- Department Description

 - EPA Links

 - The Air Quality Index (AQI) Forecast is an education and outreach tool provided by Pinal County Air Quality.
 The forecast provides people with the necessary information to make informed decisions about their outdoor activities (i.e. limit polluting activities and/or limit potential health impacts).

 Air Quality News

-- Listing of workshops, educational outreach, non-attainment documents, non-attainment links, and reports.
+- Listing of workshops, stakeholder meetings, educational outreach, non-attainment documents, non-attainment links, and reports.

 Air Quality Report

 - The AQI is an index for reporting daily air quality.
 It tells you how clean or polluted your air is, and what associated health effects might be a concern for you.

 - Definitions of Ozone, Particulate Matter (PM2.5), and Particulate Matter (PM10)